Couroupita guianensis: Flowers

-The flowers are borne in racemes up to 80 cm long.
+The flowers are borne in racemes up to 80 cm long produced directly on the tree's trunk.
+They are considered an extreme example of cauliflory named flagelliflory.
 Some trees flower profusely until the entire trunk is covered with racemes.
 One tree can hold as many as 1000 flowers per day.
 The flowers are strongly scented, and are especially fragrant at night and in the early morning.
-They are up to 6 cm in diameter, with six petals, and are typically brightly colored, with the petals ranging from shades of pink and red near the bases to yellowish toward the tips.
-There are two areas of stamens: a ring of stamens at the center, and an arrangement of stamens that have been modified into a hood.
+They are up to 6 cm in diameter, with six petals, and are typically brightly coloured, with the petals ranging from shades of pink and red near the bases to yellowish toward the tips.
+There are two areas of stamens: a ring of stamens at the centre, and an arrangement of stamens that have been modified into a hood.

-Fruits
+Fruit

-The fruits are spherical with a woody shell and reach diameters of up to 25 cm, giving the species the common name "cannonball tree".
-Smaller fruits may contain about 65 seeds, while large ones can hold as many as 550.
-One tree can bear 150 fruits.
-The fruits take up to a year to mature in most areas, sometimes as long as 18 months.
+The fruit is spherical with a woody shell, and reaches a diameter of up to 25 cm, giving the species the common name "cannonball tree".
+Smaller fruit may contain about 65 seeds, while large ones can hold as many as 550.
+One tree can bear 150 fruit at a time.
+The fruit takes up to a year to mature in most areas, sometimes as long as 18 months.
 The fruit flesh is white and turns blue upon oxidation, a reaction with air.
+Tropical nature photographer Kjell Sandved was nearly hit by a falling cannonball fruit, which weighed 1 kg, probably an average weight.

 Scientific name

 The tree was named Couroupita guianensis by the French botanist Jean Baptiste Christophore Fusée Aublet in 1775.

-The Latin specific epithet guianensis means "of the Guianas" (an area of north eastern South America).
+The Latin specific epithet guianensis means "of the Guianas", an area of northeastern South America.